netzahdzc/ma-test-fiware/README.md

 MA-Test App
 ===================================

-This app allows user to collect objective data for further (server-side) analysis of balance, strength, and risk of falls.
+MA-Test app allows user to collect objective data for further (server-side) analysis of balance, strength, and risk of falls.
 This is an ongoing project.

 Pre-requisites
 --------------